xpportal/Micro-Plugin-Publisher/README.md

 #WIP!
 WAIT ON USING...days maybe

-## For the federated version see this branch for the alpha: https://github.com/xpportal/Plugin-Publisher/tree/federated-option
+## The federated version is here: https://github.com/xpportal/Plugin-Publisher/tree/federated-option
+More on federation in the wider experimental API: https://github.com/xpportal/Plugin-Federation-Network

 - API Setup: [`Plugin Publisher API Setup`](api/README.md)